stride3d/stride-docs/en/contributors/ways-to-contribute/code.md

 ![](media/open-collective.webp)

-For more information on how to get assigned to a project, how to fulfil a task and how to get paid, visit [🛠️ Contribute to the engine — Bug bounties](../engine/bug-bounties.md).
+For more information on how to get assigned to a project, how to fulfil a task and how to get paid, visit [🛠️ Contribute to the engine — Paid work](../engine/bug-bounties.md).

 ## Important resources